Timboom/hello-world/README.md

 5. Create pull request on the Github side
 6. Fill in comment body on the github side.
 7. Merge and delete branch on the Github side.
+8. Note that Trello displays the status "Merged" on the front of the card.

 This line is "Controlled by Trello card" - meaning that:
 a.
 A card was created in Trello with the task